phadej/cabal-extras/cabal-docspec/MANUAL.md

 **\--strip-comments** makes them work.
 Some examples are illustrating non-termination, therefore short **\--timeout** is justified.
-Yet, it have to be long enough so terminating examples have time to run.
+Yet, it has to be long enough so the terminating examples have time to run.
 We also set RTS options, reducing the maximum stack to make stack overflow exceptions occur earlier.
-Few examples are using symbols from *mtl*, *deepseq* and *bytestring* packages, we make them available.
+Since the examples below use symbols from the *mtl*, *deepseq* and *bytestring* packages, we make them available.
 Finally, some modules are documented with no-Prelude assumption, therefore we have to turn it off.